celigo/integrator-api-docs/index.md

   "recordType": "salesorder",
   "searchId": "internal id or script id, should we rename this field?", "dateField": "lastmodifieddate",
-  "otherfields": "???", // export once, timezone, etc...  need to ask Ankush too how this is working currently.
+  "otherfields": "???", // export once, etc...  need to ask Ankush too how this is working currently.
   "hooks": {
     "preSendData": {
       "fileInternalId": "1234",